 Cara is a mother of two young children and has taught second through fifth grade.

-Teaching multiplication and division is a skill that all elementary students will eventually need to learn.
-Of course many learn this through repetition and memorization of facts.
-While this may work for many children, some children need a little more explanation for those facts to stick.
-So why not add some children's picture books to aid in the understanding of multiplication and division concepts.
+Multiplication and division are skills that all elementary students will eventually need to learn.
+Of course, many learn this through repetition and memorization of facts.
+While that may work for many children, some need a little more explanation for those facts to stick.
+So why not add some children's picture books to aid in the understanding of multiplication and division concepts?
 Here are some great ones to use for your classroom or for your own child.

-Greg Tang has many wonderful math books to help children understand various math concepts.
-The Best of Times is his contribution to better understanding the basic multiplication facts.
+Greg Tang has many wonderful books to help children understand math concepts.
+The Best of Times is his contribution to better understanding basic multiplication.
 In this great book, Tang starts with a little rhyme and then goes through not only examples of the facts but incorporates strategies for solving that particular fact.
 For example, multiplying by two is the same as doubling.
 He also includes some of the properties of multiplication in some of his explanations.

-Who wouldn't love the idea of including a little chocolate in with learning multiplication facts?
+Who wouldn't love the idea of including a little chocolate in learning multiplication facts?
 Using the squares in the chocolate bar, Pallotta creates arrays of different multiplication facts.
 He demonstrates how to build them both vertically and horizontally.
-He also address how certain combinations create "square" numbers and shows that both numerically and pictorially.
-At the end he touches on using more than one chocolate bar to extend them to larger products.
+He also addresses how certain combinations create "square" numbers and shows that both numerically and pictorially.
+At the end, he touches on using more than one chocolate bar to extend them to larger products.

 This story by Elinor Pinczes helps students to look at all the possibilities of dividing 25.
 The 25th Infantry must march past the queen, but can they in neat and even rows?
 As Joe continues to be left out, he works hard to figure out a formation that will include him.
 This is a great introduction for students to think about how to equally divide numbers and how choosing the divisor based on the given dividend will yield a different quotient each time.

 One hundred ants are on their way to a picnic.
-But when they realize that their single file line is making their venture to the picnic take a long time, the smallest ant suggests that they travel in a variety of lines to make the travels quicker.
-For example 50 rows of two, 25 rows of four and so on.
-This book is not on the high end of division and would be meant for younger elementary students that are just beginning to think about how to group numbers.
+But when they realize that their single-file line is making their venture to the picnic take a long time, the smallest ant suggests that they travel in a variety of lines to make the travels quicker.
+For example 50 rows of two, 25 rows of four, and so on.
+This book is not on the high end of division and is meant for younger elementary students who are just beginning to think about how to group numbers.
 It's also great to relate to money!

-Divide and Ride by Stuart Murphy In divide and ride a group of children are at theme park and want to go on a roller coaster.
-The roller coaster seats only hold people and there are children.
+Divide and Ride by Stuart Murphy In divide and ride, a group of children are at a theme park and want to go on a roller coaster.
+The rides seat two or four people, and there are 11 children.
 The story goes through different options of how to group the children to fit best in the seats of the ride.
 It is a great story with simple numbers and pictures to add to the understanding of the math concepts.
 This story is a little on the easier side to teach the beginning ideas of division.
 Another great addition to the story is that there are ideas for extending the concepts listed in the back of the book.